I’ve basically been telling you for two years now that A Gutsy Girl’s Master Kombucha Guide was in the works.

 Gosh.
 This one is so tricky.
 I get super frustrated with the gut-health gurus out there who say, “Never drink kombucha.”
 And I also get super frustrated with those who say, “You must drink kombucha.”

-There is no clear-cut answer to the question, “But is kombucha okay for my gut?”
+There is no clear-cut answer to the question, “But is kombucha okay for digestive health?”

 Here’s why.